dbieber/davidbieber.com/hugo/content/post/2022-12-30-go-note-go-story/index.md

 I don't even wait for the parts to arrive.
 As soon as I get home, I write [the software](https://github.com/dbieber/GoNoteGo).

-I configure mine to upload to [Roam](https://roamresearch.com/#/app/commons-db).
+I configure mine to upload to [Roam](https://roamresearch.com/#/app/commons-db/page/9W2EycBcG).
 But a month later when [David](http://ddohan.com/), Aria, Sam, and [Aaron](https://twitter.com/aaronmayer108) are building their own, they set theirs to upload to Notion or RemNote or Ideaflow.
 It works with any note-taking app at all.

 David Dohan has connected me with this wonderful group of people after I built the first version.
 And I give them a live demo, taking my fully assembled Go Note Go out into a tent for the first time, this time to go camping in my own backyard.

 I show Go Note Go to Aaron and the whole group.
 How it handles audio, how as I drift off to sleep I tend to switch from talking to typing the more tired I get, how you can still issue commands like asking it for the time without waking yourself up, just like you could with Shh Shell.

-I feel like when I built Shell for the first time.
+I feel like when I built Shh Shell for the first time.
 I love it.

 And now I have a group of people who love it as well, each building their own.